rvoh-emccaleb/portkey-mcp-server/README.md

 # portkey-mcp-server

-A Model Control Protocol (MCP) server implementation for Portkey.
-This application serves as a bridge for connecting various AI tools and services to Portkey through the Model Control Protocol.
+A Model Context Protocol (MCP) server implementation for Portkey.
+This application serves as a bridge for connecting various AI tools and services to Portkey through the Model Context Protocol.

 ## Table of Contents
 - [Supported MCP Features](#supported-mcp-features)